StreetScout

 Where is Clifton Beach (Qld)?

-Clifton Beach (Qld) is a suburb of Queensland, Australia.
+Clifton Beach (Qld) is a suburb of Queensland, Australia, in the Cairns local government area.

 What is the population of Clifton Beach (Qld)?